 How to Get There

 That side track is mostly hard-packed dirt with two ugly sections of deep loose sand.
 Each sand patch is maybe 15 meters long.
-Cars regularly get stuck in them — I’ve helped push a Renault Clio out once.
+Cars regularly get stuck in them — a stranded hatchback being pushed out is a common sight.
 On a light motorcycle you can either skirt the sand on the firm shoulder or keep momentum and float through.
 Either way, this is where the tourist filter kicks in.

 Pitching on the Rocks